K4mlna/AnimeFinder/README.md

 As a school project, we had to create a website with a database and an api.

-the purpose of this project is to find animes using a searchbar, and then being able to put them in the "favorites" section of the user
+the purpose of this project is to find animes using a searchbar, after registering and logging in.

 Enjoy seeking the code !